Wagga Wagga Planning Documents

 Due to the size of the document, the full Wagga Wagga Development Control Plan 2010 is not available for download from Council's website.
-If you require a full copy of the DCP, Council can provide you with one on disk free of charge.
-Please contact Council's Strategic Planning team on 1300 292 442.
+If you require a full copy of the DCP, Council can provide you with one on disk as per the fee identified in Council's fees and charges .
+Please contact Council's Customer Service team on 1300 292 442 to arrange payment.

 Table of Contents